mrc-g/game-of-life/README.md

-# game-of-life
-Conway's Game of Life
+A parallel implementation of Conway's Game of Life